jannis-maier/EdgeIntegrationCellExercise/exercises/ex4/README.md

 ![](/exercises/ex4/images/04_10_01_0010.png)

-13. Configure the step in accordance with the highlighted section shown in the UI and once done click on **Save**.
+13. Configure the step in accordance with the highlighted section shown in the UI.

 JSON Prefix Separator: **Colon(:)**